kkrausse/kube-dev-env/README.md

 Run `kubectl get nodes` to see that all your nodes are ready to roll

+### Step 5: add persistent volume claim

+To do this I added the following line to `/etc/exports`:

+`/home/kkrausse/projects/vag/shared *(rw,fsid=0,async,no_subtree_check,no_auth_nlm,insecure,no_root_squash)`

+where `/home/kkrausse/projects/vag/shared` was the directory to mount for the nfs volume then ran `sudo exportfs -a` to update the nfs server that was already running

+Then did `kubectl apply -f pv.yml` to put that on there

 #### vocabulary

 - when I say "host machine," I am talking about the machine that vagrant and and virtual box are installed on.
 This is opposed to "guest machine" which is one that is virtual.

+# TODO

+- change the workers' ips so they are in the kubernetes CIDR (10.244.0.0/16 in this case).
+This should solve the issue about pods on other nodes not being found without having to change the default kubelet args in `/etc/default/kubelet`
+  - nvm this is wrong.
+Only the pod-cider from within the node be a sub-cidr of the cluster-wide one. doesnt matter with the node ip